 Our Analysis and Test Results

-The Breville Duo Temp Pro has the ability to make cafe-quality rinks right in your own kitchen.
-It is a semi-automatic machine, so it presents a bit of a learning curve for beginners.
-It also does not have a built-in grinder, so you'll have to buy a separate grind capable of creating very fine espresso grinds, or buy some of the specialty espresso pre-ground coffee.
+The Duo Temp Pro can make cafe-quality rinks right in your own kitchen.
+Just keep in mind that it is a semi-automatic machine, so it presents a bit of a learning curve for beginners.
+It also does not have a built-in grinder, so you'll have to buy that separately or purchase pre-ground coffee which doesn't allow you to tweak the grind when and if needed.
+Bottom line, this machine made some of the best espresso milk drinks we tasted.
+That said, it does carry some of the difficulties inherent in a semi-automatic machine.

 Should I get the Duo Temp Pro or the Barista Express?

-Many readers will be choosing between two of the top machines we tested, the Breville Duo Temp Pro and the Breville Barista Express.
-The main difference between these two machines is that the Barista Express has a built-in grinder, while the Duo Temp Pro does not.
-If you already have an espresso capable coffee grinder (we're talking one that can produce multiple sizes of fine espresso grinds, not one that simply claims its finest grind size is small enough for espresso), then the Duo Temp Pro is the clear choice.
+If you've narrowed your choices down to these two machines and aren't sure which to get, consider a couple of things.
+The main difference between these two is that the Barista Express has a built-in grinder, while the Duo Temp Pro does not.
+If you already have an espresso-capable coffee grinder (we're talking one that can produce multiple sizes of fine espresso grinds, not one that simply claims its finest grind size is small enough for espresso), then the Duo Temp Pro is the clear choice.

-However, apart form grinders, the Barista Express does have one main advantage over the Duo Temp Pro: its pressure gauge.
+However, apart from grinders, the Barista Express does have one main advantage over the Duo Temp Pro: its pressure gauge.
 This gauge lets you see whether or not the brewing process is hitting the right pressure, which in turn will let you know if you need to adjust your grind size or tamping pressure.
 This is a great feature for beginners, who may not be able to pick up on the subtle clues that they need to switch things up.
-So overall we think the Barista Express, with its pressure gauge and all-in-one construction, is the more beginner friendly of the two options.
-It also costs $200 more than the Duo Temp Pro, but that's about how much you'de have to spend on a separate espresso grinder anyway.
+So overall we think the Barista Express, with its pressure gauge and all-in-one construction, is the more beginner-friendly of the two options.
+It also costs more, but with the added features — especially if you also need a grinder — it's worth the modest jump in price.

 Ease of Use

-Like all of the machines we tested that can make truly cafe quality drinks, the Duo Temp Pro is a semi-automatic machine.
+Like all of the machines we tested that can make truly cafe-quality drinks, the Duo Temp Pro is semi-automatic.
 This means you have to grind, tamp, and brew the coffee yourself, and also steam the milk manually with a steam wand.
 This process isn't particularly difficult but does present a bit of a learning curve to beginners.
-Because of this, the Duo Temp earned a somewhat average user friendliness score of 6 out of 10.
-If you're looking for a more automated and convenient option, take a look at a super-automatic machine like the Gaggia Brera.
-Just remember, moving to a super-automatic machine generally brings a drop in taste quality.
+Because of this, the Duo earned a somewhat average user-friendliness score.
+If you're looking for a more automated and convenient option, take a look at a super-automatic machine like the Gaggia Anima Prestige.
+Just remember, moving to a super-automatic machine generally brings a drop in drink quality.

-Overall we think the Duo Temp is slightly easier to use than the similarly designed Rancillio Silvia.
-This mostly comes down to the Duo Temp's pre-infusion feature, which hits the grinds with a splash of relatively low-pressure water before ramping up to full pressure.
+Overall we think the Duo Temp is slightly easier to use than other similarly-designed machines.
+This mostly comes down to the pre-infusion feature, which hits the grinds with a splash of lower-pressure water before ramping up to full pressure.
 That pre-infusion tends to flatten out the coffee and correct for any small errors in tamping, and to an extent grind size, resulting in a greater success rate for beginners.
-The Silvia which we still think is an excellent machine for the experienced barista, does not have this feature, and thus is less forgiving to unpracticed hands.

 Ease of Cleaning

-Here again, the fact that the Duo Temp is a semi-automatic machine means that it requires a bit more work than most of the automated super-automatic machines.
+Here again, the fact that the Duo Temp is a semi-automatic machine means that it requires a bit more work than most of the super-automatic machines.
 You have to clean and wipe out the portafilter, wipe down the steam wand, and periodically empty the drip tray.
-All of this pushed its score down a bit relative to some of the other machines, but it still earned a resp[ectable 6 out of 10.
+All of this pushes its score down a bit relative to some of the other machines.

-That being said, the Duo Temp doesn't have and egregious water of coffee spillage issues, so all of those extra semi-automatic related cleaning tasks aren't too arduous.
-ITs descaling process can be done with vinegar and water, so you don't have to buy any fancy solutions.
-The whole process took us 30 minutes, which was slightly above average, but didn't feel too ridiculous for a task that only needs to be completed every 4-6 months.
-Bottom line, the extra cleaning required of the Duo Temp when compared to super-automatic machines isn't too bad, and is well worth the upgrade in quality of taste.
+That being said, the Duo Temp doesn't have any egregious water or coffee spillage issues, so all of those extra semi-automatic related cleaning tasks aren't too arduous.
+The descaling process can be done with vinegar and water, so you don't have to buy any fancy solutions.
+The whole process took us 30 minutes, which was slightly above average but didn't feel too ridiculous for a task that only needs to be completed every 4-6 months.
+Bottom line, the extra cleaning required when compared to super-automatic machines isn't too bad and is well worth the upgrade in the quality of taste.

-Along with the Barista Express and Rancillio Silvia, the Duo Temp's steam wand was one of the few that was able to make perfectly creamy microfoam.
-Our professional barista remarked that it was easy to get similar results to what she makes in the cafe with this wand, and even beginners were able to get some really nice texture in their milk after just a few attempts.
-If you're looking tpo truly recreate a coffee shop latte at home, this steam wand is up to the task.
+The steam wand on the Duo can make perfectly creamy microfoam.
+Our professional barista tester remarked that it was easy to get similar results to what she makes in the cafe with this wand, and even beginners were able to get some really nice texture in their milk after just a few attempts.
+If you're looking to truly recreate a coffee shop latte at home, this steam wand is up to the task.

-One thing to note is that the Duo Temp cannot both steam milk and pull a shot at the same time.
-In fact, after pulling a shot it sometimes takes up to a minute for the machine to be able to get enough pressure to the steam wand.
+One thing to note is that the Duo Temp cannot steam milk and pull a shot at the same time.
+In fact, after pulling a shot it sometimes takes up to a minute for the machine to be able to get enough pressure to the steam wand to begin steaming.
 During this time your espresso shot is oxidizing and getting more acidic and bitter.
 This can be stopped by putting just a splash of cold milk in the espresso right after it's brewed, or even just putting whatever syrup you might be planning to use in your drink.
-This holds the espresso's flavor and will improve your end result
+This holds the espresso's flavor and will improve your end result.

-The Breville Du Temp Pro can make cafe quality espresso drinks at home, but does take a little bit of practice for beginners and requires that you buy a separate, espresso quality coffee grinder.
+The Breville Duo Temp Pro can make cafe-quality espresso drinks at home, but it does take a little bit of practice for beginners and requires that you buy a separate, espresso quality coffee grinder.

 — Max Mutter and Steven Tata